Idov31/FunctionStomping/README.md

 The disadvantage is that it won't work for every function in the wild (but it will work for most of them), the exact explanation is in my blog: <a href="https://idov31.github.io/2022-01-28-function-stomping/">The Good, The Bad And The Stomped Function</a>.<br /><br />
 <b>NOTE: It is possible that AV will flag this, if the signature is a signature of msfvenom/metasploit it is fine! you just need to change the shellcode or encrypt it.</b>

+**UPDATE:** Apperantly this isn't the first PoC avaliable and RastaMouse wrote a [blog post](https://offensivedefence.co.uk/posts/module-stomping/) that does the exact same thing that FunctionStomping does in C#.

 ## Usage
 You either include the header to your program like this:
 ```cpp